Having a baby in the Netherlands

 Giving birth in the Netherlands

-Hospitals remain the most popular place to give birth in the Netherlands, although as many as one in five babies are born at home – one of the highest rates of home births in the western world.
+Hospitals remain the most popular place to give birth in the Netherlands, although as many as one in eight babies are born at home – one of the highest rates of home births in the western world, although significantly less than the 35 percent recorded in the 1990s.
 This is in stark contrast to countries such as the UK, where home births make up just over 2 percent of the total births each year.

 In contrast to many other countries, pregnant women have limited contact with doctors during their pregnancy.
 Instead their prenatal care will be provided by midwives, due to the Dutch belief that pregnancy is a natural process as opposed to a medical condition.